WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC20/WWDC20-10162-Design-for-location-privacy.md

 When someone uses iPhone or iPad, they have control over how their location is shared with the apps they use — including sharing an approximate location rather than precise coordinates.
 This creates a more private experience across their device, and it impacts all apps that rely on location data or use it to supplement certain elements of their experience.

-Discover how the designers of the Maps app redesigned elements within the Maps interface to provide people with more privacy.
-Learn tips, techniques, and strategies for creating an interface where people can share location data comfortably and confidently.

 @Metadata {
    @TitleHeading("WWDC20")
    @PageKind(sampleCode)